 Caddick announced that he would be retiring from first-class cricket at the end of the 2009 season and has since gone on to work as an after dinner speaker at cricketing and corporate events.

-To book Andy Caddick as the cricket speaker for your corporate event or conference, simply contact the Champions Speakers agency via emailing email@example.com or by calling a booking agent directly on 0207 1010 553.
+To book Andy Caddick as the cricket speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.